Founder story

 About 6 minutes

-Steam rising from a quiet backyard hot tub at night, with towels on a chair and house lights in the background.
+Steam rising from a backyard hot tub at night, with towels on a chair and house lights in the background.

 The product idea came later.